adr1enbe4udou1n/blog/content/posts/12-build-your-kubernetes-cluster-part-3/index.md

 ## 2nd check ✅

 Our cluster is now perfectly securely accessible from outside with minimal setup needed for any new apps.
-Persistence is insured by NFS provisioner and S3 app.
+Persistence is insured by Longhorn with replicated storage and Minio for S3 needs.
 The next important part is now to have a [working database for real world apps]({{< ref "/posts/13-build-your-kubernetes-cluster-part-4" >}}).